CelliesProjects/co2-display-esp32/README.md

 #endif
 ```
-3. Build and upload the firmware to the ESP32 board using PlatformIO.
+3. Build and upload the firmware to the ESP32.

+### Done!

+If all went well the board will now search for the sensorhub and connect automagically.

 ## License
 This project is licensed under the MIT License.